 Once we have received both fully completed mutual exchange forms, you should expect a decision from us within 42 days - this includes weekends.

 There are no limits to the amount of times a tenant can apply or complete a mutual exchange.

 Once we have received your mutual exchange application, your HSO will arrange an appointment with you to come and inspect your property.
 Usually both your HSO and a surveyor will be in attendance and they will go through what is expected before you move out of the property.
-For example, there may be some repairs required that are not the landlord’s responsibility (e.g. damage or repairs not due to fair wear and tear), which you may be asked to rectify.
+For example, there may be some repairs required that are not the landlord’s responsibility (for example, damage or repairs not due to fair wear and tear), which you may be asked to rectify.
 Any repairs that are our responsibility can be reported to our repairs contractor in the normal way.

 Once we have received your application, we must respond within 42 days (including weekends) to let you know if your application has been approved.
 There are only certain grounds that, if the application doesn’t meet, will result in the exchange being refused - contact us or visit our website for full details on these grounds.
 The same will apply to your exchange partner’s landlord, if from another local authority or housing association.

 A mutual exchange is only complete once all the mutual exchange paperwork has been completed in full (which will include either a ‘deed of assignment’ or the signing of a new tenancy agreement).
 Once we have received all the relevant paperwork back from yourself, the exchanging tenant and the other landlord, we will ask for you and the exchanging tenant to come into the office and sign either the deed of assignment or a new tenancy agreement.
 Only once this has been completed can the exchange of properties take place.